Aliases for PRKAR2A Gene

 GeneCards Summary for PRKAR2A Gene

 PRKAR2A (Protein Kinase, CAMP-Dependent, Regulatory, Type II, Alpha) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Diseases associated with PRKAR2A include hypogonadotropic hypogonadism 3 with or without anosmia and kallmann syndrome.
+Among its related pathways are Immune System and DAG and IP3 signaling.
 GO annotations related to this gene include ubiquitin protein ligase binding and cAMP binding.
 An important paralog of this gene is PRKAR2B.

 UniProtKB/Swiss-Prot for PRKAR2A Gene